YuigaWada/PortSnippet/README.md

 ## Config

-You need put a config file on the same directory as PortSnippet.
+You need put a config file in the same directory as PortSnippet.

 ```json
 {